 Above, Pt-1 is the previous hammer price of a painting at time t-1 and Pt is the currents sale at time t.
 Beggs and Graddy fit several regressions where the response ω represents either the hammer price, an indicator for whether the item sells (which involves a probit transformation), or the presale estimate.

 The anchoring effect is captured in the term (Pt-1-πt), which specifies how information from the past price (the anchor) Pt-1 differs the later hedonic price prediction πt and thus the dependent variable ω.
-The last term Pt-1-πt-1 controls for unobservable non-hedonic effects on price.
+The last term, (Pt-1-πt-1), controls for unobservable non-hedonic effects on price.
 For example, if the past price was not only a function of the painting’s hedonic characteristics, but was also a function of bidding activity at the time, this will be controlled for in the Pt-1-πt-1 term.
-Otherwise, Pt-1-πt not only reflects the impact by past price on the later hedonic prediction, but also past bidding activity and other non-hedonic factors inputted into Pt-1.
-In the case of the dependent variable Pt (for a regression for hammer price), we see that those non-hedonic inputs, usually captured by Pt-πt, would instead be contained in the residuals.
+If we do not include this term, Pt-1-πt reflects not only the impact of past price on the later hedonic prediction, but also the impact of past bidding activity and other non-hedonic factors inputted into Pt-1.
+In the case of the dependent variable Pt (i.e., when ω is hammer price), we see that those non-hedonic inputs, usually captured by Pt-πt, would instead be contained in the residuals.
 One should also note that because hedonic prices may vary over time, Pt-1-πt is distinct from Pt-1-πt-1.
 Additionally, the intercept a0 represents the value of ω in the absence of other predictors.
 For example, if ω represents hammer (sale) price, then a high intercept could suggest a high average price for paintings across the given market.

 ON IDENTIFYING SUBSTITUTES

 As we discussed earlier and as Beggs & Graddy (2009) note, it is extremely difficult to track down multiple sales of the same item.
 The same art piece can become a drastically different hedonic object within its lifetime.
-And, many years or decades may elapse between sales of the same art piece – far too long to reliably measure anchoring biases.
+Also, many years or decades may elapse between sales of the same art piece – far too long to reliably measure anchoring biases.

 It is reasonable to believe that buyers (and specialists), when bidding on an artwork, make judgments based not only on that artwork’s past sales, but also what similar pieces went for as well.
-This allows for a much more versatile approach to identifying anchoring effects, or if between different goods, cross-effects – given that we control adequately for hedonic differences.
+This allows for a much more versatile approach to identifying anchoring effects, or if between different goods, cross-effects, as long as we control adequately for hedonic differences.
 Before measuring similarity, however, we must identify related pieces for the current good, since many other pieces may be entirely irrelevant.
 Thus, to identify substitutes for the sale of a current art piece, we search through our data for past sales of other pieces with the same artist, medium, and signs of authenticity.
 I also omit observations where no substitutes were found.
 This gives us a list of related art sales to consider for the current good.
 Only then may we proceed to measure similarity and test for anchoring cross-effects, as described below.

 ANCHORING AND SUBSTITUTION